CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowServiceItemActionDefinition.md

 `func (o *WorkflowServiceItemActionDefinition) UnsetAllowedInstanceStates()`

 UnsetAllowedInstanceStates ensures that no value is present for AllowedInstanceStates, not even an explicit nil
+### GetAttributeParameters

+`func (o *WorkflowServiceItemActionDefinition) GetAttributeParameters() interface{}`

+GetAttributeParameters returns the AttributeParameters field if non-nil, zero value otherwise.

+### GetAttributeParametersOk

+`func (o *WorkflowServiceItemActionDefinition) GetAttributeParametersOk() (*interface{}, bool)`

+GetAttributeParametersOk returns a tuple with the AttributeParameters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAttributeParameters

+`func (o *WorkflowServiceItemActionDefinition) SetAttributeParameters(v interface{})`

+SetAttributeParameters sets AttributeParameters field to given value.

+### HasAttributeParameters

+`func (o *WorkflowServiceItemActionDefinition) HasAttributeParameters() bool`

+HasAttributeParameters returns a boolean if a field has been set.

+### SetAttributeParametersNil

+`func (o *WorkflowServiceItemActionDefinition) SetAttributeParametersNil(b bool)`

+ SetAttributeParametersNil sets the value for AttributeParameters to be an explicit nil

+### UnsetAttributeParameters
+`func (o *WorkflowServiceItemActionDefinition) UnsetAttributeParameters()`

+UnsetAttributeParameters ensures that no value is present for AttributeParameters, not even an explicit nil
 ### GetCoreWorkflows

 `func (o *WorkflowServiceItemActionDefinition) GetCoreWorkflows() []WorkflowServiceItemActionWorkflowDefinition`